David Matheson

 Research Interests

-My research interests lie in two broad areas: the philosophy of life and epistemology.
+My research interests are in two broad areas: the philosophy of life and epistemology.

-In epistemology, I’m interested in testimony as a source of knowledge and reasonable belief, what’s involved in knowing another person as contrasted with merely knowing about another person, the nature of knowledge-related values, and moral considerations relevant to both knowledge and ignorance.
+In epistemology, I’m especially interested in testimony (i.e. other people’s say-so) as a source of knowledge and reasonable belief, the nature of knowledge-related values, and ethical considerations relevant to both knowledge and ignorance.

 Some Recent Publications